The Ooguri-Vafa Space as a Moduli Space of Framed Wild Harmonic Bundles: Framed wild harmonic bundles

-By taking the $\boldsymbol{c}$-truncation of the filtered bundle, we also have the corresponding notion of \textbf{unramified c-parabolic Higgs bundle}. \end{definition} The notion of unramified filtered flat bundle is similar to the notion of unramified filtered Higgs bundle, but it differs in the condition that we put on the splitting near the points $p\in D$:
+By taking the $\boldsymbol{c}$-truncation of the filtered bundle, we also have the corresponding notion of unramified $\boldsymbol{c}$-parabolic Higgs bundle. \end{Definition}

+The notion of unramified filtered flat bundle is similar to the notion of unramified filtered Higgs bundle, but it differs in the condition that we put on the splitting near the points $p\in D$.